 - Remove the furnace cover panel, which should expose the burner assembly and pilot.
-You should be able to clearly see the flame of the pilot light.
+You should be able to see the flame of the pilot light.

 - If the pilot light is out, attempt to relight it following the instructions found in steps 3 and 4 of How to Light a Gas Furnace Standing Pilot.

-- If the pilot light does not light or does not stay lit, replace the thermocouple as described in Replacing a Furnace Thermocouple.
+- If the pilot light does not light or does not stay lit, then replace the thermocouple as described in Replacing a Furnace Thermocouple.

 - If the pilot light is burning, examine its color.
 A proper pilot flame should be blue with a yellow tip and strong enough to cover about 1/2 inch at the end of the thermocouple tip.